cerisara/mousetodon/README.md

 I don't see what can done in the app to fix that) with various TLS protocols, and that from one version to another, the core Android libraries implement in very different ways these protocols, and sometimes, it just does not work.

-Note that the current default version 0.8 of Mousetodon application is also affected by this issue, but a new version of the Mousetodon application has been built to solve this issue: it is not yet available on F-droid, but you can already find it in github in the branch *webview*.
+Note that version 0.8 of MouseApp application is also affected by this issue, but the new version 0.9 of the MouseApp application has been built to solve this issue.
 The solution adopted consists in removing the faulty HttpUrlConnection class to communicate with the Mastodon API server and replacing it with javascript.

 -------------